TRAIN HARD

 GOAL: Create the foundation for more advanced drills tailored specifically to your goals.

-SET-UP: Use three sets of 3-5 targets in three rows 15ft – 30ft away.
+SET-UP: Use three sets of two targets 15ft – 30ft away.
 Position each set of targets about 15 ft away from each other with the last set of targets around a corner or barrier.

 PROCEDURE: With the RedCat installed, start facing the first set of targets, with the rifle on “SAFE” and at low ready.
 Raise the rifle, switch to “FIRE” and engage the first set of targets.
 Switch to “SAFE” and transition to the second set of targets.
 Switch to “FIRE” and engage the second set of targets.
 Switch to “SAFE” go to high ready and move to the third set of targets.
 As the third set of targets come into view, continue moving into position, raise the rifle, switch to “FIRE” and engage the last set of targets as they come into view.
 When finished, switch the safety selector to “SAFE” as you bring the rifle back to low ready